omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

 since naturally you would not measure the closest route to a friends’ home through taking intermediate stops to other friends’ homes, even worse travelling along straight lines!!

-There is also the recognition that we account for little information but it might be an interesting exercise nevertheless, measuring your relative location (distance) to classmates as a function of your friendships, smoking habits or your parents’ smoking habits.